HardCorePawn/electrumBIP39/README.md

 # electrumBIP39
 Version of the BIP39 Mnemonic Code Converter that works with Electrum Seeds

-1. Enter your Electrum seed at the top in the "BIP39 mnemonic" section (WARNING: NO checksum calculation is performed!)
+1. Enter your Electrum seed at the top in the "BIP39 mnemonic" section (WARNING: NO checksum calculation is performed!
+TRIPLE check you have entered your mnemonic correctly mmmKay?)
 2. Click the "BIP32" tab in the "Derivation Path" section.
 3. Set "Client" to "Custom Derivation Path"
 4. Set the "BIP32 Derivation Path" to m/0 for "receive" addresses (addresses/keys displayed at bottom of page)